Swish4114/ApacheEdgentOnAndroid/README.md

 # ApacheEdgentOnAndroid
-Simple Android Project that aggregates sensor event on an android wearable using Apache Edgent
+Simple Android Project that aggregates sensor events on an android wearable using Apache Edgent